Michael Harrington: Career

-Death

-Harrington died of esophageal cancer in Larchmont, New York, on July 31, 1989.

 Political views

 Harrington embraced a democratic interpretation of the writings of Karl Marx while rejecting the "actually existing" systems of the Soviet Union, China and the Eastern Bloc.
-In the 1980s, Harrington said:
+In 1988, Harrington said:

-Harrington made clear that even if the traditional Marxist vision of a marketless, stateless society was impossible, he did not understand why this had to "result in the social consequence of some people eating while others starve".
+Harrington made clear that even if the traditional Marxist vision of a marketless, stateless society were impossible, he did not understand why this had to "result in the social consequence of some people eating while others starve".

 Before the Soviet Union's collapse, the DSA voiced opposition to that nation's bureaucratically managed economy and control over its satellite states.
 The DSA welcomed Mikhail Gorbachev's reforms in the Soviet Union.
 Sociologist Bogdan Denitch wrote in the DSA's Democratic Left (quoted in 1989):

 Harrington voiced admiration for German Social Democratic Chancellor Willy Brandt's Ostpolitik, which sought to reduce antagonism between Western Europe and Soviet states.
+A Zionist, Harrington supported Israel on socialist grounds, in contrast to the DSA's eventual anti-Zionist stance following his death.